paepke/pyramid_epfl/docs/professional/get_data.rst

 Of course this calls for an intersection.
 Everything else is just house keeping.
 Be aware: This previously might have caused problems with more complex components, e.g. If a component relied on treating data in its :meth:`~solute.epfl.core.epflcomponents.ComponentBase.init_transaction` method.
 In cases like this the :attr:`~solute.epfl.core.epflcomponents.ComponentBase.disable_auto_update` flag can be set to True.
+The component is deleted and flagged for (re-)creation in cases such as this.

 Hello component
 ```````````````